rohitanil/CryptoLake/README.md

     ````
    Get the API Token from [min-api.cryptocompare](https://min-api.cryptocompare.com/)
 3. Run ``main.py`` to produce data to the kafka topic.
 Make sure the Kafka cluster is up and ``crypto`` topic is created on the cluster.
 More information regarding the cluster can be found under ``src/utilities/enums.py``
 4. Make sure Docker Desktop is running and run ``docker-compose up`` from `docker-spark-iceberg/`.
-This will create the required containers such as spark-iceberg, nessie catalog and runs the spark streaming job.
-The spark job will write data to iceberg tables.
-More details about teh docker containers can be found in the README under this same path.
+This will create the required containers such as spark-iceberg, iceberg rest catalog etc. The spark job will write data to iceberg tables.
+More details about the docker containers can be found in the README under this same path.

 ## TODO
 1. Trino Support